Andrzej Nowacki

-Andrzej Nowacki is an Op Art artist of Polish origin who lives and works in Berlin.
+Andrzej Nowacki (born 15 October 1953) is a Polish op art artist who lives and works in Berlin.

 Early life

-Andrzej Nowacki was born on 15 October 1953 in Rabka, Poland.
-He spent his youth in Krakow.
+Andrzej Nowacki was born on 15 October 1953 in Rabka-Zdrój, Poland.
+He spent his youth in Kraków.
 His first artistic experience was in interior design and art restoration.
 In 1977 he left Poland to study Scandinavian languages at the University of Gothenburg and later Art History in Innsbruck, Austria.

 Career

 During the 1980s Nowacki discovered to himself Polish constructivism.
 Henryk Stazewski's art had an influence on the early works of Nowacki.
 Since the 1990s Nowacki had collaborated with Heinz Teufel, a collector who owned one of the most prestigious art galleries for concrete art in Europe, located in Cologne and later in Berlin.